-- (1) If a police officer forms a belief on reasonable grounds that a person has - (aa) committed an offence under section 4; or - (a) committed an offence under section 6 where it is alleged that the concentration of alcohol in the person's blood or breath (as the case requires) was -
+- (aa) committed an offence under section 4; or - (a) committed an offence under section 6 where it is alleged that the concentration

-Part II - Offences related to the taking of alcohol and drugs and the detection thereof
+Part II - Offences related to the taking of alcohol and drugs and the detection s.
+18B thereof

-- (i) if the person holds a full licence or a foreign driver licence - (A) 0.15 grams or more per 100 millilitres of blood; or - (B) 0.15 grams or more per 210 litres of breath; or - (ii) if the person does not hold a full licence or a foreign driver licence or holds a learner licence or provisional licence - (A) 0.07 grams or more per 100 millilitres of blood; or - (B) 0.07 grams or more per 210 litres of breath; or - (b) committed an offence that would be a subsequent offence within the meaning of section 17(1)(b) if the person were convicted; or - (c) failed or refused to submit to a breath analysis, oral fluid analysis or to the taking of a sample of blood for analysis - an approved operator may, as soon as practicable after that belief has been formed, issue a notice in the name of the person, known as a road safety disqualification notice.
+- (i) if the person holds a full licence or a foreign driver licence - - (A) 0.15 grams or more per 100 millilitres of blood; or - (B) 0.15 grams or more per 210 litres of breath; or - (ii) if the person does not hold a full licence or a foreign driver licence or holds a learner licence or provisional licence - - (A) 0.07 grams or more per 100 millilitres of blood; or - (B) 0.07 grams or more per 210 litres of breath; or - (b) committed an offence that would be a subsequent offence within the meaning of section 17(1)(b) if the person were convicted; or - (c) failed or refused to submit to a breath analysis, oral fluid analysis or to the taking of a sample of blood for analysis - an approved operator may, as soon as practicable after that belief has been formed, issue a notice in the name of the person, known as a road safety disqualification notice.